-70 Racecourse Rd, Wingham NSW 2429

-Lot 123 + 124 + 125 DP 754454

-Lot 7002 DP 96090

-Crown Land, Crown Land Manager: MidCoast Council

-TBC

-TBC

-The site does not have history that suggest that it might be contaminated (TBC)

-MidCoast Council

-Approx. 23.66ha

-The site measures 805m along the north-west to southwest axis and 370m to the side boundaries at the widest point

-The site has a north-west to southeast axis.
+Site Address 70 Racecourse Rd, Wingham NSW 2429 Lot & DP Lot 123 + 124 + 125 DP 754454 Lot 7002 DP 96090 The site is owned by Crown Land, Crown Land Manager: MidCoast Council Easements TBC Encroachments TBC Other Site Ownership considerations The site does not have history that suggest that it might be contaminated (TBC) Local Government Area MidCoast Council Site Area Approx. 23.66ha Site Dimensions The site measures 805m along the north-west to southwest axis and 370m to the side boundaries at the widest point Aspect The site has a north-west to southeast axis.
 The street frontage is located to the north.
-Cedar Party Creek borders the site on all sides except in the north-west

-The site is relatively exposed to prevailing winds from the south-east, and is not exposed to noise from main roads

-To be confirmed by the structural engineer or geo-technical engineer at a later date
+Cedar Party Creek borders the site on all sides except in the north-west Exposure The site is relatively exposed to prevailing winds from the south-east, and is not exposed to noise from main roads Soil Type To be confirmed by the structural engineer or geo-technical engineer at a later date